For detailed information on case planning processes, see Case planning - advice.

 - If the court makes an order that is inconsistent with the case plan, ensure a new version of the case plan is developed and endorsed.

-- Ensure that the preparation and review process is consistent with best interests and decision-making principles and that all significant decisions and processes are recorded on CRIS.
+- Confirm the formulation of the case plan and review process is consistent with best interests and decision-making principles and that all significant decisions and processes are recorded on CRIS.

 - Endorse the review of the risk assessment and the case plan including the permanency objective and all significant decisions.